canonical/tf-lite-examples-snap/upstream-examples/README.md

 sudo udevadm trigger
 ```

-On the Raspberry Pi 5 you also require the latest edge release of SnapD.
+On the Raspberry Pi 5 you also require SnapD version 2.64 or newer.
 To install it run this command:

 ```
-sudo snap refresh snapd --edge
+sudo snap refresh snapd --beta
 ```

 ## Running the examples